ADD CONDITION

 Drug Overview

-CareOne SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as provide relief from occasional minor throat irritation and soreness.
-These soothing drops can help make you feel more comfortable when you're experiencing these common symptoms.
+CareOne SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
+The honey lemon flavor makes them a pleasant option for easing discomfort associated with these common symptoms.

 Uses